Matthewpco/WP-Headless-React-TypeScript/TRD-44/README.md

 ## 🙋‍♂️ Introduction

-- This task was to create a dynamic hero header ad template using React best practices and converting it from static JavaScript to work with the Virtual DOM properly.
+- This task was to create login, logout, and user registration pages to be served with Next.js

 <br>